Jesus: Ministry in Galilee

 Jesus chose twelve disciples (the "Twelve"), evidently as an apocalyptic message.
 All three Synoptics mention the Twelve, although the names on Luke's list vary from those in Mark and Matthew, suggesting that Christians were not certain who all the disciples were.
 The twelve disciples might have represented the twelve original tribes of Israel, which would be restored once God's rule was instituted.
 The disciples were reportedly meant to be the rulers of the tribes in the coming Kingdom.
-According to Bart Ehrman, Jesus' promise that the Twelve would rule is historical, because the Twelve included Judas Iscariot.
+According to Bart Ehrman, Jesus's promise that the Twelve would rule is historical, because the Twelve included Judas Iscariot.
 In Ehrman's view, no Christians would have invented a line from Jesus, promising rulership to the disciple who betrayed him.

 In Mark, the disciples play hardly any role other than a negative one.
 While others sometimes respond to Jesus with complete faith, his disciples are puzzled and doubtful.
 They serve as a foil to Jesus and to other characters.
 The failings of the disciples are probably exaggerated in Mark, and the disciples make a better showing in Matthew and Luke.
+Recent studies tend to suggest that Mark is not as negative towards Peter as a previous generation of scholars thought.

-Sanders says that Jesus' mission was not about repentance, although he acknowledges that this opinion is unpopular.
-He argues that repentance appears as a strong theme only in Luke, that repentance was John the Baptist's message, and that Jesus' ministry would not have been scandalous if the sinners he ate with had been repentant.
+Sanders says that Jesus's mission was not about repentance, although he acknowledges that this opinion is unpopular.
+He argues that repentance appears as a strong theme only in Luke, that repentance was John the Baptist's message, and that Jesus's ministry would not have been scandalous if the sinners he ate with had been repentant.
 According to Theissen and Merz, Jesus taught that God was generously giving people an opportunity to repent.

 Role

-Jesus taught that an apocalyptic figure, the "Son of Man", would soon come on clouds of glory to gather the elect, or chosen ones.
+Jesus taught that an apocalyptic figure, the "Son of Man", would soon come on clouds of glory to gather the chosen ones.
 He referred to himself as a "son of man" in the colloquial sense of "a person", but scholars do not know whether he also meant himself when he referred to the heavenly "Son of Man".
 Paul the Apostle and other early Christians interpreted the "Son of Man" as the risen Jesus.

 The Gospels refer to Jesus not only as a messiah but in the absolute form as "the Messiah" or, equivalently, "the Christ".
 In early Judaism, this absolute form of the title is not found, but only phrases such as "his messiah".
-The tradition is ambiguous enough to leave room for debate as to whether Jesus defined his eschatological role as that of the messiah.
+The tradition is ambiguous enough to leave room for debate as to whether Jesus defined his eschatological role as that of the Messiah.
 The Jewish messianic tradition included many different forms, some of them focused on a messiah figure and others not.
 Based on the Christian tradition, Gerd Theissen advances the hypothesis that Jesus saw himself in messianic terms but did not claim the title "Messiah".
-Bart Ehrman argues that Jesus did consider himself to be the messiah, albeit in the sense that he would be the king of the new political order that God would usher in, not in the sense that most people today think of the term.
+Bart Ehrman argues that Jesus did consider himself to be the Messiah, albeit in the sense that he would be the king of the new political order that God would usher in, not in the sense that most people today think of the term.